sagemath/sagewiki_to_gh-2022-10-10/Unit_of_Measurement.md

  * It has been tested in SAGE.
 It is not natively compatible with SAGE numerical types.
  * In [[https://mail.enthought.com/pipermail/enthought-dev/2007-September/009130.html|this discussion]] from the Enthought mailing list, they claim that: ''"The units package is very stable, but perhaps lacking in documentation."''
  * Small size (746 Kbytes) and self-consistent.
 Easy installation.
+ * At a first look, the package has a quite complex structure, which may comes from careful investigation of pros and cons and software design of other packages, to provide a well designed system.
+The code is harder to read for a newbie, which may stand for code coming from an experienced programmer.
  * It has been tested to work with basic functionalities in '''SAGE 3.4.2''': its heavy use of NumPy is representing an obstacle, provided that SAGE still doesn't play completely nicely with NumPy
 {{{#!python
 ----------------------------------------------------------------------